TheodoreWolf/hyperoptax/README.md

 - Inspired by wandb's sweeps, use a linear grid for all parameters and apply transformations at sample time.
 - We are currently redoing the kernel calculation at each iteration when only the last row/column is actually needed.
 JAX requires sizes to be constant, so we need to do something clever...
 - Documentation!
-- pmap is broken: need to shard the domain for grid.
-For bayesian, I'll need to have the GP be shared across gpus.
+- Need to find a way to share the GP across workers on pmap for Bayesian.
 - length scale tuning of kernel tuned during optimization (as done in other implementations).

 ## 📝 Citation